davidmcclure/cleanconfig/README.md

   └── myproject.yml
   ```

-  Where `config.py` contains the config class definition and `myproject.yml` is the generic, default config file that ships with the application.
+  Where `config.py` contains the config class definition and `myproject.yml` is the generic, default config file that ships with the project.
 Then, the config object can live in `__init__.py`:

   ```python
   from myproject.config import Config